-For facilitating this study and providing the previous data, we thank Gabriella Fredriksson (SOCP-YEL Batang Toru Program), Matthew G Nowak for discussion.
-We thank the previous team of Wahyu Susanto, Fitriah Basalamah and Iman which carried out the first survey.
+We thank Gabriella Fredriksson (SOCP-YEL Batang Toru Programme) for facilitating this study and providing the previous data, and also thank you to Matthew G Nowak for the discussion.
+We also thank the previous team of Wahyu Susanto, Fitriah Basalamah and Iman which carried out the first survey.
 Thank you to the orangutan survey team: Sugesty Muhammad Arif, Ronald Andreas Paja Siagian and Hermansyah.
 Thank you to Nurainas and Rezi Rahmi Amolia from Andalas University for vegetation sampling and identification.
-Thank you to Fitriah Basalamah and Sugesty M. Arif for the discussion to improve the content of the manuscript.
-Thank you to Tom Squires for the review in improving the english and the content of manuscript.
+Thank you to Fitriah Basalamah and Sugesty Muhammad Arif for the discussion to improve the content of the manuscript.
+Thank you to Tom Squires for the review in improving the English and the content of manuscript.